 Hepatitis C

-PARSA ECHO: A New Documentary Explores How the ECHO Model Increases Physician Capacity in Pakistan
+Documentary: How the ECHO Model Increases Physician Capacity in Pakistan

 The ECHO Model transforms stressed health systems in Pakistan, which has the world’s highest hepatitis C prevalence.